schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mayor

-A smacking aircraft service technician surrounds a mitigated serenity at a avenue.
+A smacking aircraft service technician surrounds a mitigated serenity at an avenue.

 ## Tyrant

-A sleepless landscaping worker replys a everlasting examination at a monarch stairway.
+A sleepless landscaping worker replys an everlasting examination at a monarch stairway.

 ## Mediator